Ibtihaj-Khan/MNIST-VGG-Model/README.md

 # MNIST-VGG-Model
-Practice model set up to fit the MNIST dataset.
+Practice model set up to fit the MNIST dataset using PyTorch.